PowerShell/PowerShell-IoT/Examples/Microsoft.PowerShell.IoT.Plant/README.md

 # Example module Microsoft.PowerShell.IoT.Plant

 This PowerShell module is for automating taking care of potted indoor plants.

 This module allows a PowerShell script to control lights and water a plant when needed based on soil moisture level.

-This showcases GPIO functionality of Microsoft.PowerShell.IoT module.
+This showcases GPIO functionality of [the Microsoft.PowerShell.IoT module](../../README.md).

 ## Hardware setup